 - hear and learn from more experienced USC students

-Complete the below form and a member of our Student Success Team will phone you to get started.
+If you would like help to find what your're looking for or have questions about starting Uni complete the below form and a member of our Student Success Team will phone you to get started.
 We'll call you between 8:30am-4:30pm Monday-Friday.
-Alternatively you can contact the Student Success Team via email@example.com.
+Alternatively you can contact the Student Success Team via email@example.com or visit Student Central.

-We’re looking for Student Success Network Leaders from a variety of backgrounds and study areas who are passionate about helping others and want to be involved in a range of roles to develop valuable skills, experiences and networks that will be useful for your career.
+We’re looking for leaders and volunteers from a variety of backgrounds and study areas who are passionate about helping others and want to be involved in a range of roles to develop valuable skills, experiences and networks that will contribute to your university experience and be useful for your career.

-Network Leaders are involved in a range of activities to support other students.
-These activities may include:
+Student Success leaders and volunteers are involved in a range of activities to support other students.
+These roles may include:

-- Peer Learning Leaders – connecting with students in the same, or similar program, to provide general advice, face to face meetings, drop-in sessions, referral to services
+- Study Leader – connecting with students in the same, or similar program, to provide general advice, face to face meetings, drop-in sessions, referral to services

-- Getting Started Guides - to assist new students settle into their studies and uni life
+- Getting Started Leader - to assist new students settle into their studies and uni life

 - Am I eligible?

-- Be enrolled in a USC program during your participation as a Network Leader
+- Be enrolled in a USC program during your participation in the program

 - Be at least 18 yrs old